Signature of polarized ultralight vector dark matter in pulsar timing arrays: Effects on pulsar timing

 where only the time-dependent terms are shown, as they are observable in PTAs.
 We see that the timing residual exhibits monochromatic oscillations with angular frequency $2m$.
 The corresponding frequency $f$ reads

 The magnitude of the oscillation is estimated as

 where the local DM density $\rho_{\text{DM}} \sim 0.3 \, \text{GeV/cm}^3$ \cite{Read:2014qva} is used as the fiducial value for $\rho_{A}$.
-The above estimate suggests that current PTAs with timing accuracies of $\lesssim \mu\text{sec}$ \cite{EPTA:2023sfo, NANOGrav:2023hde, Zic:2023gta, Xu:2023wog} can be sensitive to the residuals induced by ultralight DM.
+The above estimate suggests that current PTAs with timing accuracies of $\lesssim \mu\text{sec}$ \cite{EPTA:2023sfo, NANOGrav:2023hde, Zic:2023gta, Xu:2023wog} can be sensitive to the residuals induced by ultralight DM with masses $\lesssim 3 \times 10^{-24} \,\text{eV}$, while an observation time span of $T_{\text{obs}} \gtrsim 20 \,\text{yr}$ is required to resolve the oscillation.
+For such light masses, PTAs can provide a means of probing or constraining the presence of DM independently of, and complementarily to, other cosmological or astrophysical observations.
 In the near future, the Square Kilometre Array (SKA) project is expected to achieve even greater precision, potentially reaching timing accuracies below $100\,\text{nsec}$ \cite{Janssen:2014dka, Lommen:2015gbz}.

 Let us compare the timing residuals induced by vector DM with those induced by scalar DM of the same mass $m$.
 The latter is given by $\Delta T^{\text{SDM}}_{a} = \Delta T^{\text{SDM}}_{a,\text{E}} - \Delta T^{\text{SDM}}_{a,\text{P}}$ with \cite{Khmelnitsky:2013lxt}